-Nevada drivers need an SR-22 to reinstate their suspended licenses following a DUI and certain other traffic violations.
-An SR-22 is a “proof of financial responsibility” statement issued by a driver’s car insurance company.
+Drivers need an SR-22 to reinstate their suspended licenses following a Nevada DUI and certain other traffic violations.
+An SR-22 is a “certificate of financial responsibility” statement issued by a driver’s auto insurance company.

-The time period drivers need to maintain SR-22 with the Nevada DMV varies depending on the case.
-After a DUI, an SR-22 is required for three (3) years following a license suspension.
+The time period drivers need to maintain SR-22 with the Nevada Department of Motor Vehicles varies depending on the case.
+After a DUI, an SR22 is required for three (3) years following a license suspension.

-All states have some form of SR-22 requirement, and having an SR-22 will usually cause the driver’s insurance premiums to spike.
+All states have some form of SR22 requirement, and having an SR22 will usually cause the driver’s insurance rates to spike.
 But a skilled Nevada criminal defense attorney may be able to avoid a license suspension altogether by getting the traffic charges dismissed and winning a DMV hearing.

 - 1. What is SR-22 in Nevada?